 “Jewel of the Arava”

 Biblical Tamar Park is one of the oldest and most unique archaeological sites in southern Israel.
-Located conveniently along the Spice Route, this desert oasis once held extreme importance to world trade and still remains a significant showpiece of Hebraic heritage.
+Located conveniently along the Highway 90, this desert oasis once held extreme importance to world trade and still remains a significant showpiece of Hebraic heritage.

 Blossoming Rose: Curator of Biblical Tamar Park

 Blossoming Rose has been intricately involved with Biblical Tamar Park since its first discovery back in the 1980s when it was heavily buried by sand.
 After raising support for the archaeology dig and working hand in hand with the Israel Antiquities Authority (IAA), Blossoming Rose was later named the official curator of Biblical Tamar Park.

 This 55 acre historic site is still continuing to be discovered with rare and priceless treasures being unearthed and stored for future display.
 The dedicated men and women of Blossoming Rose not only coordinate archaeological restorations, create related educational programs, but they also provide the staff who help beautify and maintain this important site.

 2000 – 1300 BCE